g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

                 Primary Routing Table: bgp.l2vpn.0
                 Thread: junos-main
 ```
-Here we can see the label-base, the range and the offset, this is used to know what label we need to use to forward the traffic to this site.
-With this, the Junos automatically create the VPLS connection:
+Here we can see the label-base, the block range, and the offset.
+The router uses this data to calculate which label is needed to forward traffic to this specific site.
+With this information, Junos automatically provisions the VPLS connection:
 ```
 root@R2> show vpls connections
 Layer-2 VPN connections: